senkaku25/labyrinth/CONTRIBUTING.md

 At coordinate (1, 1) is a Treasure.
 At coordinate (2, 0) is an intact mirror.
 At coordinate (2, 1) is a broken mirror.

+## Design Decisions/Constraints

+* PlayLabyrinth:
+  * Items are automatically picked up by the player since a Room can currently only hold a single item, so a Treasure cannot be dropped in the same Room in which another Item already exists